 Grilled bacon wrapped shrimp ingredients on a white marble board.

-• Sea Salt: or double the amount of kosher salt
+• Sea Salt: If you don’t have sea salt handy, you can double the amount of kosher salt

 FAQ